-This makes it an actually giant snake, and not a medium beast.
+This makes it an actual giant snake, and not a medium beast.
 Of course, this is just my personal preference, and if you like to stick to the rules that is fine too!

-How to use the monster in your campaign
+How to use the giant poisonous snakes in your campaign

 1. Sneak attacks in lakes and rivers